A Journey Through Coffee Culture

 But coffee wasn’t only a way to combine socializing with history.
 It also helped to create history itself, in places like Europe, where coffeehouses served as meeting points for thinkers and artists who wished to discuss new ideas and gain inspiration.
 They were even nicknamed “penny universities” because for only the cost of a cup of coffee, you could learn something.

 In the next paragraph, we’ll find out how coffee played its special role in bringing people together and fueling ideas.
-Join us for a cup of coffee as the next part of our discussion about this fragrant beverage!
+Join us for a cup of coffee as the next part of our discussion about this fragrant beverage! this is the A Journey Through Coffee Culture.

 Coffee Shops: A Special Place